Last Updated on November 11, 2023 by Louisa

 This popular best-seller was made into a Swedish movie in 2015.
-A Man Called Ove has also inspired an American movie titled A Man Called Otto.
-It’s set to release on Christmas Day in 2022 and stars Tom Hanks as Otto.
+A Man Called Ove has also inspired an American movie titled A Man Called Otto, which was released in December 2022.

 4. The 100 Year Old Man Who Climbed Out the Window and Disappeared – Jonas Jonasson

-When Allan Karlsson is placed in a nursing home, he doesn’t agree with the decision and makes his own escape through the window in his slippers.
+It follows the story of Allan Karlsson who is placed in a nursing home, but he doesn’t agree with the decision and makes his own escape through the window in his slippers.

 5. The Silent Patient – Alex Michaelides

-It seemed like Alicia Berenson had a perfect life.
-She was a famous painter who was married to one of the city’s most influential photographers.
+It follows the story of Alicia Berenson who seemingly had a perfect life.
+She was a famous painter and married one of the city’s most influential photographers.

 Final Word on The Midnight Library Book Club Questions